-- -Adjusted Operating Income
+-Adjusted Operating Income

-- -Revenue
+-Revenue

-- -Relative Total Shareholder Return
+-Relative Total Shareholder Return

 Relationship Between "Compensation Actually Paid" and Performance Measures.
 The charts below compare the CAP to our CEO and the average CAP to our other NEOs with (i) our TSR, (ii) our net income, (iii) revenue, which is our company selected measure, for fiscal 2023, 2022, and 2021.
 In addition, the charts below compare our TSR with our Peer Group TSR.
 We believe the CAP in each of the years reported above aligns with the performance metrics presented.
+For example, the CAP to the CEO and average CAP to our other NEOs in fiscal 2023 was positive as our TSR improved, and we reported a smaller decline in net income during that period.
+The increase in CAP for 2023 was driven primarily by a stock option grant to the CEO and NEOs.